 Vegan Sweet Potato Dinner Rolls

-This easy dinner roll recipe doesn’t require any yeast, kneading, or rising.
+This easy vegan sweet potato dinner roll recipe doesn’t require any yeast, kneading, or rising.
 The rolls come out fluffy and buttery with a boost of nutrition.
-These are great for holidays like easter, thanksgiving, or christmas, but are easy to make for an everyday dinner too.
+These will make a cute addition to any dinner party, holiday gathering, or potluck.

 This recipe makes around 8 sweet potato dinner rolls (depending on shape and size).